makrai/notes/fan2102-speech-emo-recog-databse.md

 * Although emotion itself is very abstract, it still has some obvious intonation characteristics
-  * Intuitively, sad voices are generally low-pitched and slow while happy voices are usually the opposite.
-Up to now, many algorithms have
+  * Intuitively, sad voices are generally low-pitched and slow while happy voices are usually the opposite
 * research carried out on SER
   * Schuller+ (2003) applies continuous Hidden Markov Models (HMM) to introduce SER with a self-collected speech corpus